sigurdga/django-by-errors/doc/index.rst

     </body>
     </html>

-*Twitter Bootstrap* is a good default to use when creating web projects.
-It is free and easy to use, also commercially.

-This template needs some files from the Twitter Bootstrap project, so in your app folder, download twitter bootstrap static files, unzip and rename the directory to ``static``::
+This template needs some files from the *Twitter Bootstrap* project, so in your app folder, download twitter bootstrap static files, unzip and rename the directory to ``static``::